MindustryGame/wiki-testing/docs/modding/modding.md

 Another thing to know about sprites is that some of them are modified by the game.
 Turrets specifically have a black border added to them, so you must account for that while making your sprites, leaving transparent space around turrets for example: [Ripple](https://raw.githubusercontent.com/Anuken/Mindustry/master/core/assets-raw/sprites/blocks/turrets/ripple.png)

 To override ingame content sprites, you can simply put them in `sprites-override/`.
+This removes the `<modname>-` prefix to their id, which allows them to override sprites from vanilla and even other mods.
+You can also use this to create sprites with nice short names like `cat` for easy use with scripts, just beware of name collisions with other mods.

 ## Sound

 Custom sounds can be added through the modding system by dropping them in the `sounds/` subdirectory.
-It doesn't matter where you put them.
+It doesn't matter where you put them after that.
 Two formats are needed:

 -   `.ogg` required for Desktop/Android
 -   `.mp3` required for iOS